lynnlangit/gcp-for-bioinformatics/7_CONTRIBUTING.md

 - 3 DO something else again...
     - 3a DO this task to do this thing
     - 3b DO the next task to do this thing

+---

+## Sections Headings

-> The section headings on each page are the same by design, i.e.
+The section headings on each page are the same by design, i.e.

 - **Why do this**
     - Text here...(reasons to use this service for researchers)